dcocchia/Ity/README.md

 npm run build
 ```

-This creates `dist/ity.js`, `dist/ity.min.js` and their source maps.
-You can verify
+This creates `dist/ity.js`, `dist/ity.min.js` and module builds in
+`dist/ity.esm.js` and `dist/ity.cjs.js`, along with their source maps.
+You can
-the minified build works by running:
+verify the minified build works by running:
 ```bash
 npm run test:dist
 ```